oracle/python-oracledb/doc/src/api_manual/module.rst

     is ignored in the Thin mode.
 It should be used with extreme caution.
 The default value is 0.

+    .. versionchanged:: 2.3.0

+        The default value of the ``retry_delay`` parameter was changed from 0 seconds to 1 second.
+The default value of the ``tcp_connect_timeout`` parameter was changed from 60.0 seconds to 20.0 seconds.

     .. versionchanged:: 2.1.0

         The ``pool_boundary`` and ``use_tcp_fast_open`` parameters were added.